What is a Digital Nomad? Everything You Need to Know

 13. Fitness Trainer/Yoga Instructor: With virtual classes becoming increasingly popular, these wellness professionals can conduct sessions online, reaching clients worldwide.

-Europe is one of the favorite destinations of remote workers.
+Europe belongs to the favorite destinations of remote workers.

 Digital Nomad-friendly Countries